EXTRA 10% OFF SHOWERS WITH CODE: SHOWERS10

 Single Panel Radiators

 A single panel radiator is ideal for small rooms.
 This is because, unlike other radiators, they only have one convector panel, which means there is less surface area to emit heat from.
-So if you are looking for a radiator that will effectively heat up your small room, a single panel radiator is the choice for you.
+So if you are looking for a radiator that will effectively heat up your small room, a single panel radiator is the right choice for you.
 Despite having only one convector panel, they can eat up a smaller space just as efficiently as a double panel radiator.

 Double Panel Radiators

 Double panel radiators, also known as type 22 radiators, have two convector panels.
 Which makes them especially good at heating up larger rooms.
 Having two convector panels means there is a much larger surface area for heat emission.
-So, if you are in the market for a radiator that will effectively heat up your larger rooms, a double panel radiator is the choice for you.
+So, if you are in the market for a radiator that will effectively heat up your larger rooms, a double panel radiator is the right choice for you.

 Horizontal Radiators

 Horizontal radiators are more traditional.
 They are a great choice for rooms that are prone to being cold and need a radiator that will warm the room quickly and effectively.
-As horizontal radiators are very wide and lower to the floor, they have the potential to draw in more air which will be heated up.
+As horizontal radiators are very wide and lower to the floor, they have the potential to draw in more air, which will be heated up.
 Which means your room will start to feel warmer much quicker.
 However, as they are so wide, not everyone will have the space in their home for a horizontal radiator.

 Vertical Radiators

 Despite what many people believe, there is not much difference between horizontal and vertical radiators.
-Vertical radiators are a great option if you are lacking on floor or wall space.
+Vertical radiators are a great option if you are lacking floor or wall space.
 Due to their vertical design, by the time the air reaches the top of the radiator, it has already heated up.
 Which means it is the lower half of the radiator that is emitting the most heat.
 However, this does not affect the heat output as much as you might think.

 Column Radiators